Color Shift paint is a cool craft paint – with shimmering, metallic shades that shift in changing light! Learn all about it and how to use it.

 So far this is probably my favorite application of Color Shift.
 It looks awesome on clay pots, so my plan is to do a set for my windowsill.
 AND I could even leave them outside since it’s self sealing!

-Now that you’ve learned all about color shift paint, here’s a quick video (and you can see all the colors in action!).
+Now that you’ve learned all about this fantastic iridescent paint, here’s a quick video (and you can see all the colors in action!).
 Just press PLAY on the video in this post!

 Let me know in the comments if you’d like to try this paint – and what your project idea is.
 Enjoy!